lenymo/glennmccomb-com/content/articles/rust-survival-tips-for-beginners.md

 * If you're killed while carrying your key near your base your key lets anyone into base.
 * If you lose your key outside your base you won't be able to get back in unless you have a spare hidden outside.
 And if you don't have a spare key inside your base you can respawn to a bag but you won't be able to open your door.
-* Other players can craft a key and there's a slim chance it will open your base.
+* Other players can craft a key and there's a slim chance it will open your lock.
 This is called [lock picking](https://www.youtube.com/watch?v=iP3cYn4RonM).
-If someone creates enough key locks their chances of picking your lock increases.
+If someone creates enough keys their chances of picking your lock increases (chances of a match are estimated at 1/100).

 To avoid disaster when using a key lock:

-* Make sure you always have a spare key in your base and always have a bag in your base.
+* Always have a spare key and sleeping bag in your base.
-* When you go outside hide your key in a stash but don't let anyone see you doing it.
+* When you go outside, hide your key in a stash but don't let anyone see you doing it.
-* Get a code lock as soon as you can, even if it's on a wooden door.
+* Get a code lock as soon as you can, even if it's only on a wooden door.

 ### Crafting a furnace